Compiled by the Road Trip Manitoba team

 Frontiers North Adventures

-Frontiers North Adventures has perhaps the biggest variety of tours in Churchill available.
-Choose from tours that include polar bears, beluga whales, and/or the Northern Lights, some of which include airfare or train travel.
+Frontiers North Adventures has perhaps the biggest variety of tours in Churchill available, and all offer a fantastic experience.
+Choose from tours that include polar bears, beluga whales, and/or the Northern Lights, some of which include airfare or train travel (check out this luxury 5-day option).
 They also have the magnificent Tundra Buggy Lodge, a unique accommodation that allows you to stay overnight right on the tundra, as well as one-day tours to Churchill to see the polar bears from Winnipeg.
 It’s also possible to book summer and autumn day tours with Frontiers North Adventures, including the Tundra Buggy Adventure.

 Indigenous-owned and operated, Wat’chee Expeditions is an incredibly respected tour company near Churchill.
 They are also one of the only tour companies that can take you to Wapusk National Park to see polar bear dens, therefore increasing your chances of seeing polar bear cubs.
 Their world-renowned lodge is famous among wildlife enthusiasts and nature photographers, and provides a once-in-a-lifetime experience.

 Great White Bear Tours has a variety of tours that include polar bears, beluga whales, and/or the Northern Lights.
 Some of their tours include meetings with local mushers who know the land better than anyone.
 They also have the Tundra Lodge, allowing you to stay directly on the tundra for an amazing experience alongside the polar bears.
 Want to plan your own tour?
 They offer individual tours at a price per person, per day.
 Their tours do not include airfare.